 Other Revenues: Other Revenues include certain fees charged to customers that are not considered revenue from contracts with customers.
-Other revenues also include lease revenues under lessor accounting guidance of \$0.1 million for each of the years ended December 31, 2021 and 2020.

-Receivables: Receivables, Net on the balance sheet primarily includes trade receivables from retail customers, wholesale market sales of natural gas and capacity to marketers, and property rentals.
+Receivables: Receivables, Net on the balance sheets primarily includes trade receivables from retail customers, wholesale market sales of natural gas and capacity to marketers, and property rentals.
 In general, retail tariff customers are billed monthly and the payment terms are generally due and payable upon receipt of the bill.

-Unbilled Revenues: Unbilled Revenues on the balance sheet represent estimated amounts due from retail customers for natural gas delivered to customers but not yet billed.
+Unbilled Revenues: Unbilled Revenues on the balance sheets represent estimated amounts due from retail customers for natural gas delivered to customers but not yet billed.
 The Company has satisfied its performance obligation and the customer has received and consumed the commodity as of the balance sheet date, and therefore, the Company records revenue for those services in the period the services were provided.
 Only the passage of time is required before the Company is entitled to payment for the satisfaction of the performance obligation.
 Payment from customers is due monthly as services are rendered and amounts are billed.
 Actual amounts billed to customers when meter readings become available may vary from the estimated amount.